scaffold-eth/se-2-docs/docs/components/inputs/AddressInput.md

 # AddressInput

-Display an address input, that resolves ENS domains and displays its avatars, plus a blockie image for each address.
+Display an Ethereum address input that validates the address format, resolves ENS domains, and shows their avatars.

+Also shows a blockie image for each address.

 ![AddressInput Example](/img/addressInput.png)